org-formation/org-formation-cli/docs/articles/org-formation.md

   DefaultOrganizationBinding:
     IncludeMasterAccount: true
   Parameters:
-    bucketArn: !CopyValue 'BucketArn'
+    bucketArn: !CopyValue "BucketArn"
-    bucketArn2: !CopyValue ['BucketArn', !Ref MasterAccount]
+    bucketArn2: !CopyValue ["BucketArn", !Ref MasterAccount]
-    bucketArn4: !CopyValue ['BucketArn', !Ref MasterAccount, 'eu-west-1']
+    bucketArn4: !CopyValue ["BucketArn", !Ref MasterAccount, "eu-west-1"]
-    bucketArn3: !CopyValue ['BucketArn', 123123123123, 'eu-west-1']
+    bucketArn3: !CopyValue ["BucketArn", 123123123123, "eu-west-1"]
 ```

 The `!CopyValue` function can declare up to 3 arguments

 - **ExportName**, the 1st argument, must contain the name of the export of which the value needs to be resolved.
-- **AccountId**, the 2nd argument, will *if specified* contain the Account Id of the account that declares the export.
+- **AccountId**, the 2nd argument, will _if specified_ contain the Account Id of the account that declares the export.
 This can be either a hard coded AccountId (12 digits) or `!Ref` to a logical account name in the organization file - which will resolve to the account id when processing the task file.
-- **Region**, the 3rd argument, will *if specified* contain the region that declares the export.
+- **Region**, the 3rd argument, will _if specified_ contain the region that declares the export.

 If AccountId and/or Region are not specified the account and region of the target are used.
 If you have an Organization Binding with 6 targets and do not specify AccountId or Region the export is expected to be found in all 6 targets (Account/Region combinations).